littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 {% endhighlight %}

 Since the Shiny interface is a web interface, it's designed with the famous Bootstrap framework.
-The screen is divided into 12 columns and all elements will be arranged related to these 12 columns.
+The Shiny page is divided into 12 columns and all elements will be arranged related to these 12 columns.
 Here I devided the title panel into 2 parts, the first one takes 9/12 columns to show the app name, the second one takes 3/12 collumns to show the logo.
 Please note that logo.png needs to be stored in the `www`sub-folder.

 ### Tab panel

-Look at the screenshot of the applciation I've created in my internship.
+Look at the screenshot of the application I've created in my internship.
 There are different tab panels.
 You can create as many tab panels (and sub-tab panels) as you want.
 {% highlight r %}
 mainPanel(